coderabbitai/coderabbit-docs/docs/faq.md

 #### Unable to View Repositories in GitLab

-If you cannot view repositories in the CodeRabbit UI, please ensure that you are added as a Developer in the main group for GitLab Cloud or in the primary group for Self-Hosted GitLab.
+If you cannot view repositories in the CodeRabbit UI, please ensure that you are added as a Developer in the primary group for GitLab Cloud or in the first level group for Self-Hosted GitLab.

 #### Unable to Enable Repositories in GitLab

-If you’re having trouble enabling the GitLab Repositories toggle, confirm that you have Maintainer access in the main group for GitLab Cloud or in the primary group for Self-Hosted GitLab.
+If you’re having trouble enabling the GitLab Repositories toggle, confirm that you have Maintainer access in the primary group for GitLab Cloud or in the first level group for Self-Hosted GitLab.